 If you want to know how to plant seed potatoes in the ground, the first step is to pay attention to the depth and spacing of your seed potato pieces.
 When planting seed potatoes in the ground, either dig an individual hole for each cut piece of seed potato or use a garden hoe to dig a trench to plant several of them in a row 10 to 12 inches apart.
 The hole or trench should be 4 to 5 inches deep.
 If you plan to plant multiple rows, space the rows 18 to 24 inches apart.

-Regardless of whether you plant in rows or holes, when growing seed potatoes in the ground you’re going to want to hill your potato plants two or three times through the growing season.
+Regardless of whether you plant in rows or holes, when growing seed potatoes in the ground you’re going to want to hill your potato plants two or three times through the growing season with several inches of soil.
 The deeper potato plants are grown, the more area there is for tuber production.
 But, planting the seed potatoes too deeply from the start can cause them to rot before they sprout.
 At the very least, it makes harvesting very difficult at the end of the growing season because the potatoes are buried so deeply.
+Learn more about how deep to plant potatoes.

-Instead of initially planting the seed potatoes deeply, gardeners overcome this challenge by mounding soil up around the plants as they grow.
+Instead of initially planting the seed potatoes deeply, gardeners overcome this challenge by mounding excess dirt up around the plants as they grow.
 This process is known as hilling.
 Basically, every three to four weeks, use a shovel or hoe to pile nearby soil up against the stems, covering the plants so just a few leaves stick out the top.
-Don’t worry about burying them too deeply; as long as some of the plant is visible, it will keep growing.
+Don’t worry about burying them too deeply; as long as some of the plant is visible, it will keep growing (plus, it keeps the weeds down).

 Hilled in-ground potatoes produce bigger yields.
-Plus, the developing tubers are kept in the dark, which keeps them from turning green (and potentially making you sick.
+Plus, the developing tubers are kept in the dark, which keeps them from turning into green potatoes (and potentially making you sick with the solanine they contain.
 More on how and why that happens here.).

 How to plant seed potatoes in pots and grow bags